 Are you behind on property tax or mortgage payments?

-Some homeowners are still having financial difficulties even though the foreclosure rate in Michigan has significantly declined in recent years with the economy and employment rates improving.
-All it can take is one large unexpected expense, unemployment or life change.
-Fortunately, nearly $19 million in funds are still available for eligible delinquent homeowners to get caught up and keep their home.
+Michigan State University Extension recognizes that some homeowners are still having financial difficulties as a result of COVID-related hardships.
+All it can take is reduction of income or increased living expenses due to COVID.
+Fortunately, grant funds are still available for eligible delinquent homeowners to get caught up and keep their home.

 The online application can be completed in three ways:

 Facing foreclosure is a difficult financial situation for homeowners.
-Fortunately many are getting back on track to become current with their payments and keep their homes and stay living in their communities.
+Fortunately, many are getting back on track to become current with their payments and keep their homes and stay living in their communities.
 Find fact sheets and more information about mortgage and property tax foreclosure at MIMoneyHealth.org.